Answered By: Ali Nearn Last Updated: Jun 25, 2020 Views: 22513

 Full-text databases provide the same services as above, but also include the full text of articles, allowing you to read it online, or download it for offline reading.

-These databases allow the University Library to provide students and staff of Notre Dame with access to more than 20,000 journals, as well as e-books, newspaper articles; reports; pictures; and increasingly e-books.
+These databases allow the University Library to provide students and staff of Notre Dame with access to thousands of journals, as well as e-books, newspaper articles; reports; pictures; and increasingly e-books.

 Note: These databases are not owned by the University but licenced from the various providers.
 These licences restrict access to enrolled students and staff and prevents re-use or re-publication of the material within the database.